 what are the rules concerning pets, conduct, and use of recreational facilities

 If corrections or repairs are needed before you move in, make the rental agreement contingent upon these corrections and agree upon a completion date.
 This agreement should be in writing, dated and signed by both parties.

-It is always good to pay rent and other payments by check, not cash.
-Write the purpose on the face of the check (example: "April rent for Apt. #1, 123 Elm Street").
-If you must pay in cash, get a signed and dated receipt from the landlord.
+It is always good to pay rent and other payments by check but some landlords or private entities do prefer cash.
+When paying by check, write the purpose on the face of the check (example: "April rent for Apt. #1, 123 Elm Street").
+If paying in cash, get a signed and dated receipt from the landlord.